 Learn how to stop the cheating that can ruin your relationship and family

 Every healthy person can be attracted and fall in love with more than one person.
 Wanting more of the good things that we already have is part of human nature.
-This is true about money, honor, and certainly romance, and sex.
+This is true about money, honor, romance, and sex.

 Everyone is a potential philanderer!